 -John, please tell me how many orchids were on that shelf and what were their colors?
 John startled and looked Vic’s fiancé straight into the eyes; her black, large, beautifully almond shaped eyes returned the favor and in that particular moment were so expressive and were irradiating such a kindness and luminosity that almost made John swallow his Adam’s apple.

--There were seven of them: one was of purple color, one was pink, one was white, one was orange and another one was yellow.
-Then the other three, were all mixed in color: pink with white, pink with yellow and pink with orange.
+-There were nine of them: one was of purple color, one was pink, one was white, one was orange, then one was of red color; there was also a yellow, a green, a blue and one more: a yellow mixed with pink and orange.

 Zhaohui dropped her head and same like the other times when she was feeling a little uncomfortable (or she felt like thinking), she started pressing with her pointing fingers two invisible points on her temples.
 Vic knew right away that this was a sign of deep disturbance and refrained from saying anything.
 And so did John.
 Another few long minutes passed by.
 Nobody was saying anything anymore.
 The silence was so deep that one could probably hear a pin dropping.